Horsham Water & Sewer Authority

 Both compounds were detected at elevated levels in groundwater on the former NASJRB and the existing HAGS, linking the presence of PFAS in the local groundwater resources to historical activity at these military facilities.

 Monitoring of HWSA’s public supply wells performed in accordance with the EPA’s Third Unregulated Contaminant Monitoring Rule (UCMR3) revealed that five of the HWSA wells, 10, 17, 21, 26, & 40 contained concentrations of several PFAS.
 PFOS and PFOA levels in Wells 26 & 40 were found to be in excess of the PHA and both wells were immediately taken out of service.
 Both compounds were also detected in Wells 10, 17 & 21, but at levels below the PHA.
-Subsequent testing of the public supply wells at lower sensitivity levels than those prescribed by EPA under UCMR3 revealed the presence of PFAS at all 14 of HWSA’s wells.
+Subsequent testing of the public supply wells at higher sensitivity levels (therefore lower detection levels) than those prescribed by EPA under UCMR3 revealed the presence of PFAS at all 14 of HWSA’s wells.

 As a result of sampling performed by the EPA on behalf of the Navy, PFOS and PFOA was also discovered in many private wells surrounding NASJRB and HAGS at levels in excess of the PHA.

 In May 2015, EPA issued an Administrative Order to the Air National Guard (ANG), a component of the U.S. Air Force, and the U.S. Air Force mandating response actions relating to the contamination and designating specific areas of responsibility outside of the HAGS boundaries to the ANG.
 Although none of HWSA’s public supply wells are within the ANG area of responsibility, the area does include numerous impacted private wells.